Dental Implants in Oak Creek

 single tooth & full arch

 If you’ve lost a single tooth in an accident or as a result of decay, a single implant may be the right option for you.
-During your consultation, Dr. Saleki will assess your dental health to make sure that your gums and jawbone are healthy enough to support an implant.
+During your consultation at our Oak Creek dental office, Dr. Saleki will assess your dental health to make sure that your gums and jawbone are healthy enough to support an implant.
 If you’re a good candidate, we’ll work with you to develop a treatment plan that works for your goals and your budget.
 Then, the placement and restoration procedures will begin.

 If you’re missing multiple teeth, a full arch of dental implants can restore your smile and your confidence.
 This permanent solution will give you your smile back and enable you to speak, chew, and laugh without being self-conscious or embarrassed.
 Full arch implants typically begin with extracting the remaining teeth to make room for your new implants.
 Once this heals, Dr. Saleki will place the fewest number of dental implants necessary and attach your beautiful, custom-made replacement teeth.
 Our goal is a perfect fit and a natural appearance.